michiel2005/luxor-delux3/README.md

-# luxor-deluxé
+# luxor-delux3

-A nice attempt to make a rc luxor deluxé.
+A nice attempt to make a rc luxor delux3.
 By @VoxelKaj and @michiel2005